Episode Transcript

 hear it.
 I hear you know, Amazon lays off ten

-thousand workers, you know all these different target.
+thousand workers, you know all these different Target.
 Target is

 laying off a ton right now too.
 It's just the

-way of the world, man, you.
+way of the world, man, you know, please keep it moving.

 So I think for you, I think, well, first I